 NOTE: School Counselor certification in the state of Texas requires two years of teaching in an accredited private or public school.
-Students provide documentation for approval of teaching years to
+Students provide documentation for approval of teaching years to the Director of the Counseling Program.

 The university must recommend the student at TWO points.